 Borussia Dortmund's first crest was a simple design that has formed the basis for all of their proceeding crests.
 The two striking colours, black on a yellow background, were taken from their kit colours.
 "BVB" are the initials for Ballspiel Verein Borussia, which roughly translates as "Ball Game Club".
 The 09 refers to the year that Borussia Dortmund was created, 1909.
 And the word "Dortmund" speaks for itself.

-Dortmund decided to invert the colours on their crest in 1964, black now the background colour with yellow lettering on top.
+Dortmund decided to invert the colours on their crest in 1964, with black being made the background colour and yellow lettering on top.
 And just in case anyone was in any doubt as to who BVB referred to, they went the whole hog and had Borussia Dortmund displayed in full around the edge of the crest.

 Ten years later and Dortmund dropped the full name and went for a simpler design, displaying only BVB 09 in the centre of the crest but with a large black ring near the outer circle.